 Print your Schedule HERE

-NPS will conduct weapons check on Fort grounds on the South Lawn Starting at 8:30 am Saturday.
-You cannot carry your own gun powder on NPS property.
-Just prior to demonstrations, Park Service staff will provide rolled cartridges for your use.
-You will also receive cartridges for use at the 7 pm Volley of Joy.
+Weapons check will be in the Colonial Quarter starting at 8:30 am Saturday.
+HFM staff will provide rolled cartridges for your use at the 7 pm Volley of Joy.
 You may use your own cartridges for Colonial Quarter demonstration.
-If you are part of any activities on NPS property, you must fill out a National Park Service Form.
+No activities will take place on NPS property.

 Safety Officer: The safety officer’s duties include: